Free shipping on $69+ orders (excl. subscription)

-Due to the protective layer of pruinose, Cotyledon loves to be in full sun to semi shade, prefers shade in the summer, however direct sun light could cause sunburn.
+Due to the protective layer of pruinose, Cotyledon loves to be in partial to full sun, and prefers shade in the summer, however, direct sunlight could cause sunburn.
 When grown indoors, they thrive on bright, indirect light.

-We recommend to use a cactus mix or very fast-draining potting soil.
-For garden plantings, the ideal soil is sandy and well-drained soils.
+We recommend using a cactus mix or very fast-draining potting soil.
+For garden plantings, the ideal soil is sandy and well-drained soil.

 Water thoroughly only when the soil is dry to the touch (about every 2 weeks).
 Never let your succulents sit in water and do NOT water on the leaves.
 Don't forget to learn how to water your succulents the right way.